Oxymoronic as it sounds, it’s probably familiar to most folks when they think about their typical day.

 Too often, candidates beseeching citizens to “get out and vote” is self-serving.
 You hear phrases like “when you’re the last one to the table, all you get is crumbs,” but that carries a horrible connotation.

 Some of those “crumbs” no doubt have legitimate purposes, like sidewalk repair, pothole-filling, or erecting a park.
 But others are more likely to comprise a wasteful trough full of pork.

 If prospective voters want a stereotypical, smooth-talking, fake-smiling politician promising to bring home some of that bacon, I’m not the guy for the job (I’d ‘tax’ the pig less, but that’s another story).

-To imply however, as a supporter of one of my opponents has, that I’m therefore not working for it is absurd.
+To imply however, that I’m therefore not working for it is misplaced at best.
 I’ve arguably been working for this the entire 21st century that I’ve lived in this great city.

 The backbone has been a career in the Texas energy industry, the last thirteen years of which have been riding the booms and busts of the oil services sector.
 Over nearly all of it, I’ve been putting in overtime.